gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "The picnic," I said dreamily.  *Where he raised my hopes just to dash them,* I didn't add.
-Awbé had told me that the man she was seeing had a friend, a rogue who was famous that season for having ventured into the undercity and slain a---
+Awbé had told me that the man she was seeing had a friend, a rogue who was famous that season for having ventured into the undercity and slain a—

 My eyes snapped open.
 My hand flew to my mouth.
 "What is it?"
 Shau Sheu asked.